- Continue Reading

 New York City is one of the largest metropolitans in the world.
 The city hosts a very large population of people.
 The city also has many hotels, homes and other commercial premises where people spend their days.

-However, the city’s peace has been under threat due to the large population of rats.
-Rats in NYC have been on the rise in the recent years.
+However, the city’s peace has been under threat due to the massive rat problem.
+Rats in NYC have been on the rise in recent years.
 The effects of rats in New York have been so devastating that NYC mayor declared total war against these rodents.
 The mayor, Mr. Bill De Blasio promised to eradicate these rats in the most affected places.

 The Lower Manhattan and Brooklyn are the most rat-infested zones in the city.
 The mayor promised to eradicate at least 70% of the rats by the end of 2018.
 In his plan, the mayor intends to cover all dirty floors in publicly used buildings.